 Not every search, seizure, or arrest must be made pursuant to a lawfully executed warrant.
-The Supreme Court has ruled that warrantless police conduct may comply with the Fourth Amendment so long as it is reasonable under the circumstances.
-The exceptions made to the Fourth Amendment's warrant requirement reflect the Court's reluctance to unduly impede the job of law enforcement officials.
+The Supreme Court has ruled that warrantless police searches may comply with the Fourth Amendment so long as it is reasonable under the circumstances.
+The exceptions made to the Fourth Amendment's warrant requirement reflect the Court's reluctance to impede the job of law enforcement officials.

 What Is a Warrantless Search?

 Any search of a person or property without a search warrant from a judge is a "warrantless search."
 Normally you are protected from this by your Fourth Amendment rights, but there are exceptions.